 Each of the modal filter types shown in the above example pictures are represented, and you can see below an example from Cambridge.

 We will shortly publish a blog post giving fuller details of the analysis.
 But for now, you can read the technical details, and gain access to the password-protected beta analysis, via this mailing list posting on the OpenStreetMap talk-gb mailing list.
 The analysis is quite complex and is not yet perfect.

 We welcome feedback on this beta mapping.
 At present we estimate we so far have achieved around 80-90% accuracy.
 You can right-click to flag up a missed location, or click on an existing location to report that it should not be a modal filter.
 We will review these, to enable us to fix up any systematic shortcomings in our analysis, or whitelist unusual street layout locations that our automated analysis is otherwise unlikely to detect.

 An early iteration of this work resulted in coverage in the Guardian.
 We have since gone on to refine the analysis further.

 We plan to collaborate with an academic colleague in London to produce a peer-reviewed paper on this new research.

 2. Mapping through-streets

-We also determine whether every street can be potentially used for through-traffic (‘rat-running’) or not from one main road to another.
+We also determine whether every local street (residential/unclassified) can be potentially used for through-traffic (‘rat-running’) or not from one main road to another.